rklymentiev/py-for-neuro/chapters/chapter0.md

 **Q: Is this a supervised course?**

 A: No, there is no supervision.
 I tried to make tasks and hints as clear as possible.
-There is also an open (but not that active) Discord server [Python for Neuroscience](https://discord.gg/yUq9sfHHDb) that was created for discussions about Python related problems in a neuroscience field.
+There is an open (but not that active) Discord server [Python for Neuroscience](https://discord.gg/yUq9sfHHDb) that was created for discussions of Python related problems in a neuroscience field.

 **Q: Will I get a certificate after the completion of the course?**